MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **install_referrer** - Product or experience from where the user was referred

+#### Office.Android.EarlyTelemetry.ProcessStartedForPDFFileActivation

+This event is triggered when the user launches the Microsoft 365 mobile app for file activations.
+This data helps identify the type of activation before the app boots so that the correct sequence of start-up tasks is selected for file activation.

+The following fields are collected:

+- **appTaskInfo** - Details of task which got created, including the intent captured by the app.

+- **appTaskSize** - depicts the number of tasks currently on stack for OM app.

+- **exceptionReceived** - populated if there was an exception in determining kind of file activation

+- **isPdfActivation** - true if its detected as a pdf activation and false if any other launch type

 #### Office.ClickToRun.UpdateStatus

 Applicable to all win32 applications.
 Helps us understand the status of the update process of the Office suite (Success or failure with error details)